-While cost saving is surely a key driver – a core2duo from 2008 with a 50€ SSD and tuning will perform better than a brand 300€ brand new Atom crapbook – repairing of old computers like iMacs is a very time-consuming process wich could be considered cost ineffective.
-But there are more factors to consider; the most important is ecology – while new HW is usually lower power because of improving architectures and processing nodes, tuning of voltage/frequency curves can make up for a lot of that, and the total energy cost of a given item is mostly resulting of shipping, manufacturing, materials extraction and their disposal, rather than the operating energy; thus, saving older HW is always good for the enviroment, expecially for machines that are not stressed and running 24/7 .
+While cost saving is surely a key driver – a core2duo from 2008 with a 50€ SSD and tuning will perform better than a brand 300€ brand new Atom/Celeron – repairing of old computers like iMacs is a very time-consuming process wich could be considered cost ineffective.
+But there are more factors to consider; the most important is ecology.
+While new HW is usually more efficient to run because of improving architectures and processing nodes, tuning of voltage/frequency curves can make up for a lot of that, and the total energy cost of a given item is mostly resulting of materials extraction and their disposal, manufacturing and shipping rather than operating energy; thus, saving older HW is always good for the enviroment, expecially for machines that are not stressed and running 24/7 .

 The creation of this website was greatly motivated by the work of Louis Rossman; in his videos he advocates for right to repair – as Apple and many other companies are tryn to make repair of older HW much harder than necessary – and also reported on the terrible working conditions of Apple employees.